What can you do to slow down your HIV and hepatitis C infections?

-Talk with your doctor if you can't stop drinking, taking drugs, or having unsafe sex.
-Ask your doctor where you can get support in your area.
+Talk with your provider if you can't stop drinking, taking drugs, or having unsafe sex.
+VA has resources available to help.
 If you already get services from an AIDS organization, ask about support groups for people who have HIV and hepatitis C.

 HIV and hepatitis C are two of the most important medical issues today.
 Try to educate yourself about them.
-Ask your doctor if you need help making sense of anything you hear on the news or read in the newspapers.
+Ask your provider if you need help making sense of anything you hear on the news or read about online.

-Excellent treatments are available for both HIV and hepatitis C, and more medications for hepatitis C are expected soon.
-Treatment for HIV controls the HIV virus and protects the immune system but does not cure the infection.
+Excellent treatments are available for both HIV and hepatitis C. Treatment for HIV controls the HIV virus and protects the immune system but does not cure the infection.
 Treatment for hepatitis C can cure the infection.
-Treatment for these two infections is important for the health of the coinfected individual, and receiving treatment also reduces the chance of transmitting infection to others.
+Treatment for these two infections is important for your health, and receiving treatment also reduces the chance of transmitting infection to others.

 Get vaccinated against other hepatitis viruses.

 Having hepatitis C does not mean that you can't get other kinds of hepatitis.
-Talk to your doctor about getting vaccinations (or shots) to protect you from hepatitis A and B.
+Talk to your doctor about getting vaccinations to protect you from hepatitis A and B.

-Avoid taking medicines, supplements or natural or herbal remedies that might cause more damage to your liver.
+Avoid taking medicines, supplements, natural or herbal remedies that might cause more damage to your liver.

 Even ordinary pain relievers can cause liver problems in some people.
-Check with your doctor before you take any natural or herbal remedy, supplement, prescription, or non-prescription medicine.
-And, make sure your doctor knows all the medicines you are taking for HIV and hepatitis C.
+Check with your provider before you take any natural or herbal remedy, supplement, prescription, or non-prescription medicine.
+And, make sure your provider knows all the medicines you are taking for HIV and hepatitis C.